DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 If you do not wish to take advantage of the improved route names, you can disabled the feature by setting the `DD_TRACE_ROUTE_TEMPLATE_RESOURCE_NAMES_ENABLED` environment variable to `0`.

-### CallSite instrumentation has been removed
+### Call-site instrumentation has been removed

-From version 2.0, callsite automatic instrumentation has been removed and replaced with calltarget instrumentation.
+From version 2.0, call-site automatic instrumentation has been removed and replaced with call-target instrumentation.
 This has been the default mode [since version 1.28.0](https://github.com/DataDog/dd-trace-dotnet/releases/tag/v1.28.0).
-Calltarget provides performance improvements over callsite, but we no longer support instrumenting some custom implementations of `DbCommand`.
+Call-target instrumentation provides performance improvements over call-site instrumentation, but we no longer support instrumenting some custom implementations of `DbCommand`.
 If you find spans are missing from your traces after upgrading, please raise an issue on GitHub, or contact [support](https://docs.datadoghq.com/help).

 ### Integrations.json has been removed